Awaba

 A Community Consultative Committee (CCC) provides a forum for open discussion between representatives of the Company, community, council and other stakeholders on issues directly relating to the mine’s operations, environmental performance and community relations, and keeps the community informed on these matters.

-As the Awaba pit top is being utilised as a service facility for Newstan, the CCC minutes associated with this site can be located under the Newstan operations page or click on the link below.
+As the Awaba pit top is being utilised as a service facility for Newstan, the CCC minutes associated with this site can be located under the Newstan operations page or click on Community Consultative Committee document type below.

 Community Complaints Register